-Turns out it’s a really excellent time to become an appliance service technician.
+Turns out it’s a really great time to become an appliance service technician.
 Not many people realize that this industry is booming in Canada.
 And there are tons of job opportunities—if you have the right skillset.

 Last year, the Pre-apprenticeship Training (PAT) Institute partnered with Whirlpool Canada to help students prepare for all the jobs opening up in the appliance field.

 Whirlpool can’t find enough qualified service technicians to hire—and PAT runs an appliance training program—so the partnership was a win-win for everyone.

 Basically, Whirlpool Canada is providing PAT with all the latest training materials and techniques, plus a whole collection of Whirlpool appliances for students to learn on.

 Their goal?
 To produce appliance service technicians who know Whirlpool’s products, and the latest electronic/diagnostic tools and techniques.

 And then they hire the most skilled graduates from PAT’s program.
 Graduates like Christine Cunningham.

 This week we interviewed Christine to find out why she chose appliance repair—and what life is like working for Whirlpool Canada.
 Here’s what we found out.